 - Wear clean outer garments.

-- Do not smoke or eat while you’re preparing food.
+- Do not smoke or eat while preparing foods.

-- Wash hands thoroughly with soap and water:
+- Properly wash hands with soap and water:

 - After using the toilet.

 - After sneezing, coughing, or touching the face.